Accessible Pick-Up and Drop-Off Locations

 The Memorial and Museum are wheelchair accessible.
 There is an accessible pick-up/drop-off location near the intersection of Albany and Greenwich streets, on the west side of Greenwich Street just south of Albany Street.
 This point is available for privately-owned vehicles servicing passengers with disabilities.
 There is also a passenger pick-up/drop-off location on the west side of Washington Street between Albany and Carlisle Streets.
 This location is available for expeditious drop-off and pick-up from taxis, black cars and private vehicles.

-There are a number of accessible public transportation options in lower Manhattan The M5, M9, and M20 New York City Transit buses all offer accessible service.
-The Chambers Street 1/2/3 subway station, the Brooklyn Bridge/City Hall 4/5/6 subway station, and the Bowling Green 4/5 subway station are all accessible.
+There are several accessible public transportation options in lower Manhattan The M5, M9, and M20 New York City Transit buses all offer accessible service.
+The Chambers Street 1/2/3 subway station, the Brooklyn Bridge/City Hall 4/5/6 subway station and the Bowling Green 4/5 subway station are all accessible.
 For more information on accessibility via public transit, please visit or call 311.

 Service animals are welcome on the Memorial and in the Museum.